 The impact of the above PFD mask based on a 25 dB power flux reduction for angles of incidence between 20º and 5º will basically restrict MSS operations to areas where the elevation angles of the MES towards the MSS satellite is above 20º.
 The service area of MSS systems may therefore be restricted to approximately 60º latitude.
 If the mask were to be adopted as a PFD threshold, MSS operations at lower elevation angles could be feasible subject to the agreement of affected administrations.

-The band 7100-7145 MHz is allocated to the space operation service in the Russian Federation through No. 5.359.
+The band 7100-7145 MHz is allocated to the space operation service in the Russian Federation through RRNo.
+5.359.
 Sharing studies with space operations in low orbits has been carried out using the characteristics provided to WP4C which have shown that sharing is feasible.
 There may be other SOS systems with different characteristics.Sharing between MSS (downlink) and an example SOS system operating at medium Earth orbits is not feasible.

-EESS passive sensors operate currently up to 7100 MHz in accordance with provision5.458 of RR.Studies available show that interference from MSS downlinks is likely to exceed the relevant ITU-R protection criteria, by up to 15 dB, thus causing interference above the recommended permissible level.
+EESS passive sensors operate currently up to 7100 MHz in accordance with RR No.5.458.Studies available show that interference from MSS downlinks is likely to exceed the relevant ITU-R protection criteria, by up to 15 dB, thus causing interference above the recommended permissible level.
 However, current and planned passive sensors operate below 7 100 MHz and thus MSS operations above 7 100 MHz would not cause excessive interference to those sensors.

-Current CEPT view (August 2010): Studies show that protection of the FS and BAS links from MSS downlinks is not feasible without significant regulatory constraints on FS and BAS links.
+CEPT view: Studies show that protection of the FS and BAS links from MSS downlinks is not feasible without significant regulatory constraints on FS and BAS links.
 For this and other reasons, CEPT has concluded to propose a NOC for new MSS allocations in the band 7075 - 7145 MHz

 Frequency band7145-7235 MHz